nearlg/greenPi-backend/README.md

 The command `yarn start` is similar but it does not set the environment variable `NODE_ENV`.

+## Admin user

+This step is only necessary for the first admin!

+In order to create an admin user, you must have to get access to the database and in the collection _User_, modify the field roleName to _Admin_

+Now the user has the _Admin_ privileges.

 ## Build Docker container

 You can use an [official docker image](#Docker%20image%20repositories) Docker image repositories: